-Atlantic to Andes: This was a 3700km solo and unsupported cycle from Sao Paulo Airport, Brazil, to La Paz, Bolivia.
+His next adventure was the Atlantic to the Andes: A 3700 km solo and unsupported cycle from Sao Paulo Airport, Brazil, to La Paz, Bolivia.
 The cycle took 28 days to complete and included challenges such as The Chaco in Paraguay, cycling across the Salar de Uyuni during the wet season and a ascending over 60,000m as he climbed the Andes mountains.

-Mongolian Camel Trekking: In October 2017, Jamie joined a camel trekking expedition that departed Ulaanbaatar with 10 camels heading west across the Steppes.
-During his time with the expedition they covered over 350km in temperatures of around -20 degrees Celsius.
+Then, in October 2017, Jamie undertook Mongolian Camel Trekking, joining a camel trekking expedition that departed Ulaanbaatar with 10 camels heading west across the Steppes.
+During his time with the expedition they covered over 350 km in temperatures of around -20 degrees Celsius.

-Jamie’s other adventures include: The 265km Transalpine Run 2017, coming third in the 400km Cape Wrath Ultra 2018, setting the record for solo running the entire UK Three Peaks and running the Scottish Isles.
+Jamie’s other adventures include the 265 km Transalpine Run 2017, coming third in the 400 km Cape Wrath Ultra 2018 and setting the record for solo running the entire UK Three Peaks and running the Scottish Isles.

-Jamie is now an ambassador for the Land Rover Explore phone, Powertraveller and is a GORE Wear athlete.
-Jamie also works closely with CALM (Campaign Against Living Miserably) and the Duke of Edinburgh Awards.
+Jamie Ramsay has been an ambassador for the Land Rover Explore phone, Powertraveller and is a GORE Wear athlete.
+He also works closely with CALM (Campaign Against Living Miserably) and the Duke of Edinburgh Awards.